ERDDAP

 finds "accept-encoding" in the HTTP GET request header.
 All web browsers use

 "accept-encoding" and automatically decompress the response.
-Other clients (e.g.,
+Other clients

-computer programs) have to use it explicitly.
+(e.g., computer programs) have to use it explicitly.

-- Colocate your servers at an ISP or other site that offers relatively less expensive
+- Colocate your servers at an ISP or other site that offers relatively

-bandwidth costs.
+less expensive bandwidth costs.

-- Disperse the servers with the ERDDAPs to different institutions so that the costs are
+- Disperse the servers with the ERDDAPs to different institutions so that

-dispersed.
 You can then link your composite ERDDAP to their ERDDAPs.

-Note that Cloud Computing and web hosting services
+Cloud Computing and web hosting services

 offer all the Internet bandwidth